marunpeng93/tas/README.md

 ## Log Tree

 Tas can prints the task name with indent, and the logs in tasks is printed with the indent of tasks, so a tree structure is formed, like the gif presentation in above section "Easy Asynchronization".
-This makes the execution of the entire project very clear, more intuitive than the function stack in the debugger.
+This makes the order of the execution of the entire project very clear, more intuitive than the function stack in the debugger,  and can help us debug the app better.
 [How To Use](./doc/log-tree/log-tree.md)